maksim-mitrofanov/Stanford-CS193p-UIKit/README.md

+# Warning!
+Currently refactoring readmes.
+Some links may not be available.

 # CS193p-UIKit
 Stanford's CS193p course, Developing Applications for iOS, explains the fundamentals of how to build applications for iPhone and iPad using UIKit.
 <p align="center">